-The study covers six Western Balkan economies: Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia and Kosovo, and aims to explore the changing patterns of work triggered by enhanced digitalisation and the impact of the COVID-19 pandemic, focusing particularly on online freelancing and platform work.
+The study covered six Western Balkan economies: Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia and Kosovo, and aimed to explore the changing patterns of work triggered by enhanced digitalisation and the impact of the COVID-19 pandemic, focusing particularly on online freelancing and platform work.

-The study explores the impacts of these developments on young people school-to work-transition and job-to-job transitions.
-The research work is based on:
+The study explored the impacts of these developments on young people's school-to work-transition and job-to-job transitions.
+The research work was based on:

 - Mapping country-specific strategic and policy approaches in relation to digitalisation, changing demand for labour and new business models.

 - Identifying the opportunities and challenges driven by the new forms of employment and their implications for the regulatory and institutional setting, aiming at quality job creation, inclusiveness, and skills formation and utilisation.